 Medically reviewed on May 4, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-Do you sometimes experience symptoms like bloating or stomach discomfort—and suspect dairy products are at fault?
+Do you sometimes experience symptoms like abdominal bloating or stomach discomfort—and suspect dairy products are at fault?
+Dairy sensitivity is different from cow’s milk allergy, a dairy allergy or any other food allergy.
 Milk or products made from milk may trigger a dairy sensitivity in some people, which might lead to a number of unpleasant symptoms.

 Dairy sensitivities are a kind of food sensitivity.
-Taking an at-home food sensitivity test—and using the results to guide a temporary elimination diet—may help you discover what foods you’re sensitive to.
+Taking an at-home food sensitivity test—and using the results to guide a temporary elimination diet—may help you discover what milk products or foods you’re sensitive to.
 You can then make dietary adjustments to minimize the symptoms you experience.

 Here, you’ll learn more about the potential signs and symptoms of a dairy sensitivity.
 But before we get to that, let’s discuss how a dairy sensitivity is different than a lactose intolerance.